Documentation

 Overview

-System is enabled by default.
-It reads your WordPress environment locally and displays a single-page snapshot when you open the dashboard.
+System is available by default.
+It reads your WordPress environment locally and shows a single-page snapshot when you open All DashAI → System Health.

 Agency tip: Use System as the first step in any support or maintenance workflow.